nrako/fresh_blog_plugin/README.md

 } satisfies Config
 ```

-**Note**: The last rule to match `options.contentDir` is recommended and allow
+**Note**: It's advisable to align the last rule with `options.contentDir` to
-you to use TailwindCSS utilities in your markdown files.
+enable the use of TailwindCSS utilities within your markdown files.

 ### Additional Styling

-Incorporate `/freshblog.css` in your layout files to apply CSS rules specific to
+To apply CSS rules specific to code syntax highlighting and various MyST
-code syntax highlighting and various MyST features:
+features, include `/freshblog.css` in your layout files:

 ```html
 <!-- Add to your routes/_app.tsx -->
 <link rel="stylesheet" href="/freshblog.css" />
 ```

-The `/freshblog.css` file will be served during development and automatically
+The `/freshblog.css` file is served during development and automatically
-exported at build time.
+exported to your static files at build time.
 You can inspect its content in
 [`./styles.css`](https://github.com/nrako/fresh_blog_plugin/blob/main/styles.css).

 ## Options